bufbuild-ru/docs/docs/bsr/generated-sdks/npm/index.md

 $ npm install @buf/connectrpc_eliza.bufbuild_es@2.2.2-20230913231627-233fca715f49.1
 ```

-If you need a more specific version than the `@latest`, `@commit-` or `@label-` shorthands, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
+If you need a more specific version than the `@latest`, `@commit-` or `@label-` shorthands, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).

+Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
 Timestamps on commits pushed to other labels are zeroed out with `00000000000000` to easily distinguish them as changes in labels still in development.

 ## Other package managers

-Because the BSR NPM registry implements NPM's [public registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), you should be able to use it with package management tools outside of NPM, such as [Yarn](https://yarnpkg.com) and [pnpm](https://pnpm.io), though with some known limitations.Be aware that [Yarn](https://yarnpkg.com) versions greater than [v1.10.0](https://github.com/yarnpkg/yarn/releases/tag/v1.10.0) and less than [v2](https://github.com/yarnpkg/berry) _aren't_ supported.
+Because the BSR NPM registry implements NPM's [public registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), you should be able to use it with package management tools outside of NPM, such as [Yarn](https://yarnpkg.com) and [pnpm](https://pnpm.io), though with some known limitations.

+Be aware that [Yarn](https://yarnpkg.com) versions greater than [v1.10.0](https://github.com/yarnpkg/yarn/releases/tag/v1.10.0) and less than [v2](https://github.com/yarnpkg/berry) _aren't_ supported.
 These versions of Yarn require the `shasum` field in the dist object to be set, but the BSR can't compute a digest without generating the code for all possible versions of the package.

 ## Available plugins

-For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for JavaScript or TypeScript.To learn more about how these plugins are packaged and distributed check out the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
+For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for JavaScript or TypeScript.

+To learn more about how these plugins are packaged and distributed check out the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that you think should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).